orenbenkiki/dynamake/README.rst

 WHAT
 ----

-DynaMake is a Python library.
-Unlike typical Python build tools like `SCons <https://scons.org/>`_, there's no executable provided as part of the package.
-Instead, you need to write your build script in Python, using the library's utilities, and then invoke the provided main function.
-You can also directly invoke the build functionality from your own main function.
+DynaMake is primarily a Python library.
+There is a ``dynamake`` universal executable script provided with the package, similar to `SCons <https://scons.org/>`_, but you still need to write your build script in Python, using the library's utilities, and you might as well also invoke the provided main function.
+Otherwise, the user will need to explicitly specify ``-m some.build.script.module`` in the command line.
+You can even directly invoke the build functionality from your own custom main function.

 DynaMake build steps may invoke applications written in any language, which are configured in any way (command line flags, configuration files, etc.).
 As a convenience, DynaMake also provides